Can I Register a Trademark on My Own

 1. Perform a Trademark Search

 Make sure to conduct a thorough trademark search before beginning the registration process.
-You can operate a search to verify if any similar Trademarks have already been certified.
+You can search to verify if any similar Trademarks have already been certified.
 For this, you can make use of the trademark office’s online database.
 Doing a complete search reduces the possibility that your application will be rejected for trademark violation.

 2. Get Your Application Ready